-- Quantitative scenario analysis.
 This is the classic financial planning use case where you build models for different cases of business and financial performance.
 If you’ve built multiple scenarios in your annual planning process, you’ve done quantitative scenario analysis.

-- Normative scenario analysis.
 A goal-oriented form of scenario planning most popular in traditional corporate settings where you lay out where you’d like the company to be at the end of the given period.
 It’s a much more qualitative approach that focuses more on company vision than financials.

-- Operational scenario analysis.
 A more granular form of scenario planning that explains the possible outcomes of individual decisions or events in the short term.
 This is the kind of analysis you do when you build scenarios alongside individual department leaders.

-- Strategic management scenario analysis.
 This is the kind of scenario analysis that focuses more on external factors than internal ones.
 You may involve industry analysts to better understand how the market is receiving your product and how roadmap decisions would impact total addressable market (TAM).

 While it’s good to know what each of these types of scenario planning is, worrying about which is the “right” one won’t do you much good.

-So, don’t worry about choosing which type of scenario planning to use — focus more on having a great process for understanding scenarios and their possible future financial and operational outcomes.
+So, don’t worry about choosing which type of scenario planning to use — focus more on having a great process for understanding potential scenarios and their possible future financial and operational outcomes.

-Why Is Scenario Planning Important?
+Why Scenario Planning is Critical for Businesses

 Scenario planning elevates finance’s role as a strategic partner to executives and department leaders because it helps the business make more data-driven decisions.
 When you make scenario planning a continuous initiative, you’re helping the business see around corners and choose the right path to hit its goals — no matter what changes internally or externally.